Norcia & Monti Sibillini

 Where to stay

-Stay inside Norcia's walls rather than along the SS396.
-Palazzo Seneca is the family-run hotel that anchors the centre — the Bianconi family rebuilt it after the 2016 earthquake and it is the editorial standard for the town (palazzoseneca.com).
+Sleep inside Norcia's walls, not along the SS396.
+Palazzo Seneca is the family-run hotel that anchors the centre; the Bianconi family rebuilt it after the 2016 earthquake and it remains the editorial standard for the town (palazzoseneca.com).
 Casa Religiosa di Ospitalità San Benedetto, run by the Benedictine community, offers simpler rooms in a working monastic context.
-Agriturismo Sant'Antimo and Casale nel Parco are working farms in the upper Valnerina with their own kitchens (to verify with the operator for current operation).
-For Castelluccio, accommodation is very limited and largely seasonal — Locanda de' Senari has been the village institution for years (to verify operation post-earthquake).
-The Sibillini park-authority huts offer mountain-grade rooms at the higher trailheads.
-Avoid the chain hotels at Ascoli Piceno unless using them as a transit base; the point of visiting Norcia is to wake up in it.
+Agriturismo Sant'Antimo and Casale nel Parco, two farms still in production in the upper Valnerina, cook from their own kitchens (to verify with the operator for current operation).
+Castelluccio has very little accommodation, and most of it is seasonal; Locanda de' Senari has been the village institution for years (to verify operation post-earthquake).
+At the higher trailheads, the Sibillini park-authority huts offer mountain-grade rooms.
+Chain hotels at Ascoli Piceno serve as a transit base and nothing more.
+Waking up inside the walls is what you came for.

 What to eat

-Norcian cooking is mountain food, slow and severe.
-The black truffle (Tuber melanosporum) season runs from late November to mid-March and is the dish to seek then; the prized white truffle (Tuber magnatum) appears briefly in October from the upper Valnerina.
-The cured pork is the year-round speciality — prosciutto di Norcia IGP, salami, capocollo, the local mazzafegato.
-Castelluccio lentils are tiny, pale, and excellent in a winter zuppa with stale bread.
-Pecorino di Norcia is the local sheep's-milk cheese; the abbey of Sant'Eutizio at Preci ages a particular wheel.
-Restaurants worth booking: Vespasia at Palazzo Seneca for the considered tasting menu; Granaro del Monte in the centre for the truffle classics; Locanda de' Senari at Castelluccio for the high-plateau lunch (to verify post-earthquake operation).
+Mountain food, slow and severe.
+From late November to mid-March the black truffle (Tuber melanosporum) is the dish to seek; the prized white truffle (Tuber magnatum) appears briefly in October from the upper Valnerina.
+Cured pork carries the rest of the year: prosciutto di Norcia IGP, salami, capocollo, the local mazzafegato.
+Castelluccio lentils are tiny and pale, at their best in a winter zuppa with stale bread.
+Pecorino di Norcia is the local sheep's-milk cheese, and the abbey of Sant'Eutizio at Preci ages a particular wheel.
+Book Vespasia at Palazzo Seneca for the considered tasting menu, Granaro del Monte in the centre for the truffle classics, or Locanda de' Senari at Castelluccio for the high-plateau lunch (to verify post-earthquake operation).
 Drink the regional Sagrantino from Montefalco, or the Trebbiano Spoletino.

 What to do

-Walk in the Monti Sibillini National Park — the loop from Forca di Presta up to Monte Vettore is the classic day-walk, with the Pian Grande lentil plateau on the descent.
-The Path of San Benedetto (Cammino di San Benedetto) is a four-day pilgrimage trail from Norcia through the upper Valnerina to Subiaco and on to Monte Cassino, well-marked and walkable in sections.
-Visit the Basilica di San Benedetto in its current state of reconstruction — it is open, and the visit is part of the town's recovery.
-The Sant'Eutizio monastery at Preci, founded in the fifth century, was the centre of medieval European surgery (the Preci surgical school taught lithotomy for centuries) and the small museum is worth an hour.
-Drive or cycle the Cascata delle Marmore loop, half an hour to the west, for the Roman-engineered waterfall.
+The classic day-walk in the Monti Sibillini National Park loops from Forca di Presta up to Monte Vettore, with the Pian Grande lentil plateau on the descent.
+Pilgrims take the Path of San Benedetto (Cammino di San Benedetto), a four-day trail from Norcia through the upper Valnerina to Subiaco and on to Monte Cassino; it is well-marked and walkable in sections.
+In town, visit the Basilica di San Benedetto in its current state of reconstruction.
+It is open, and the visit is part of the town's recovery.
+At Preci, the Sant'Eutizio monastery, founded in the fifth century, was the centre of medieval European surgery (the Preci surgical school taught lithotomy for centuries); its small museum is worth an hour.
+Half an hour to the west, drive or cycle the Cascata delle Marmore loop for the Roman-engineered waterfall.

 Respect

 Norcia is, in 2026, still in the long process of rebuilding after the 24 August and 30 October 2016 earthquakes.
-Many residents lost their houses, their workplaces, or both, and the conversation about reconstruction — what to rebuild, in what style, at whose cost — is unresolved.
+Many residents lost their houses, their workplaces, or both.
+The questions of reconstruction (what to rebuild, in what style, at whose cost) remain unresolved.
 Do not photograph damaged buildings as ruins; they are construction sites and, often, still emotionally charged.
-Buy from the Norcian butchers and the Castelluccio lentil cooperatives directly, not from gift-shop repackagers; the IGP and PDO marks matter to the producers.
-On the Castelluccio plateau during the lentil bloom, stay on marked paths — visitors trampling the fields for photographs have become a serious problem and the cooperative has had to put up rope barriers and to publish protocols.
-The Benedictine community at the monastery welcomes visitors but the basilica is a working liturgical space; silence during mass is required, not requested.
-Speak some Italian — buongiorno, grazie, and a thank-you to whoever sold you the prosciutto.
+Buy directly from the Norcian butchers and the Castelluccio lentil cooperatives, not from gift-shop repackagers; the IGP and PDO marks matter to the producers.
+On the plateau during the lentil bloom, stay on the marked paths.
+Visitors trampling the fields for photographs have become a serious problem, and the cooperative has had to put up rope barriers and publish protocols.
+The Benedictine community at the monastery welcomes visitors, but the basilica is in liturgical use: silence during mass is required, not requested.
+Speak some Italian.
+Buongiorno, grazie, and a thank-you to whoever sold you the prosciutto.

 Practical notes